 It is very important to obtain transcripts from both your high school and your affiliated college when applying to a university.
 You cannot simply rely on your high school transcript to list certain courses as dual-credit.
 Make sure your desired university knows you’re the real deal!

-No, D’s will not transfer
+4: D’s will not transfer

 It is a widespread myth that universities simply accept transfer credits no matter the grade.
 However, D’s and F’s will not transfer in the wide majority of cases, so keep those grades up!
 There are very rare cases where a D might transfer if your GPA meets minimum requirements of the school.